-Determinand Sampling location Sampling time or season Additional notes Disinfection by- products (DBPs) At the extremities of the reticulation system, that is, as far from the treatment plant as possible.
-Sample chlorate anywhere after the treatment plant In autumn, after a rain event that has visibly increased the colour (organic content) of the water Sufficient delay should be allowed after the rain event to allow the slug of treated water, potentially containing raised DBP concentrations, to reach the reticulation extremities.
-The FAC residual at the extremities must be at its normal level, which in any event must not be less than 0.1 mg/L Sample for chlorate just before a new container of hypochlorite is brought into use Pesticides, herbicides Anywhere in the reticulation, or from the water leaving the treatment plant During the two seasons/periods when agrichemicals are most used in the catchment/recharge zone, with an interval of at least two months between samples.
-Industrial chemicals Anywhere in the reticulation, or from the water leaving the treatment plant No specific time, unless industry operations make the presence of the determinands more likely at some times than others.
-If practicable, there must be at least two months between the samples Radiological determinands Anywhere in the reticulation, or from the water leaving the treatment plant One sample at any time Not required for surface water
+Determinand Sampling Location Determinand Pre-treatment Post-treatment Sampling time or season Additional notes Pesticides, herbicides Yes Anywhere in the reticulation, or from the water leaving the treatment plant During the two seasons/periods when agrichemicals are most used in the catchment/recharge zone, with an interval of at least two months between samples.
+Industrial chemicals Yes Anywhere in the reticulation, or from the water leaving the treatment plant No specific time, unless industry operations make the presence of the determinands more likely at some times than others.
+If practicable, there must be at least two months between the samples Radiological determinands Yes Anywhere in the reticulation, or from the water leaving the treatment plant One sample at any time Not required for surface water